a20351766/mchain1.2/docs/source/pluggable_endorsement_and_validation.rst

   of the corresponding chaincodes.

-There are use cases which demand custom transaction validation rules different from the default Fabric validation rules, such as:
+There are use cases which demand custom transaction validation rules different from the default Mchain validation rules, such as:

 - **State-based endorsement:** When the endorsement policy depends on the key, and not only on the namespace.